ymoua27/ops-reading-note/reading1.md

 Amazon evaluates Elemental Technologies to expand live streaming

-Amazon Web Services (AWS) hires third party to investigate Elemental security.
+Amazon Web Services (AWS) hires third party to investigate Elemental security

-They found that Super Micro Computer Inc are responsible for installing the servers.
+They found that Super Micro Computer Inc are responsible for installing the servers

-Testers found tiny microchip on motherboard that wasn't not part of the orginal design
+Testers found tiny microchip on motherboard that wasn't not part of the original design

 This is a huge problem as Elemental has servers in the DOD, CIA drone operations, and Navy warships

-The chips allowed for the attackers to go into any network without being notice.
+The chips allowed for the attackers to go into any network without being notice

-Chips inserted during manufacturing process.
+Chips inserted during manufacturing process

-Elemental was a prime target due to having DOD, NASA, Congress, and DOHS as customers.
+Elemental was a prime target due to having DOD, NASA, Congress, and DOHS as customers

-Implanted chips did two things: telling the device to communicate with one of several anonymous computers elsewhere on the internet that were loaded with more complex code; and preparing the device’s operating system to accept this new code.
+Implanted chips did two things: telling the device to communicate with one of several anonymous computers elsewhere on the internet that were loaded with more complex code; and preparing the device’s operating system to accept this new code

-This allows attackers to have full access.
+This allows attackers to have full access

-Source of the chips can be traced through supply logistics.
+Source of the chips can be traced through supply logistics

-Investigators found People’s Liberation Army to be responsbile using various schemes to manilpulate plant managers.
+Investigators found People’s Liberation Army to be responsible using various schemes to manipulate plant managers

-Investigaors were able to hack anyomous comptuers to see which companies has been affected.
-About 30 companies were affected.
+Investigators were able to hack anyomous computers to see which companies has been affected.
+About 30 companies were affected

 ### Notes on Additional resources

-You can preview instead of commiting changes.
+You can preview instead of committing changes

-MD cheatsheets are valuable and needs to be utilize more.
+MD cheat sheets are valuable and needs to be utilize more

 -A computer is a thinking machine that involves: Input, Storage, Process, Output

--Early computers were huge and started out as calculators.
+-Early computers were huge and started out as calculators

--As technology advances, computers have become smaller and do a lot more than just calculating numbers.
+-As technology advances, computers have become smaller and do a lot more than just calculating numbers

 -Input is what you tell computer to do.
 It could be using a mouse, talking into a mic, touching a screen, etc.

--Inputs are stored in memory.
+-Inputs are stored in memory

--CPU uses stored memory to process information into output.
+-CPU uses stored memory to process information into output

 -Outputs are dependent on what a computer is design to do.
-It could be how something is display or playing video games.
+It could be how something is display or playing video games